-SANTA CLARITA, Calif. - A Santa Clarita neighborhood is rallying behind Stevenson Donuts & Bakery after the shop was burglarized Sunday night.
+SANTA CLARITA, Calif.
+(KABC) -- A Santa Clarita neighborhood is rallying behind Stevenson Donuts & Bakery after the shop was burglarized Sunday night.

 Los Angeles County sheriff's detectives say the thief cut a hole into the bakery from a vacant building next door, and surveillance video shows him crawling on the floor of the business.
 A second camera shows the suspect grabbing the register.

 "We lost all the money and change we have," said owner Thoung Sauv.

 Sauv has since boarded up the hole in the wall and believes the thief clearly knew where to avoid his surveillance cameras.